mecid/mecid.github.io/_posts/2024-09-03-custom-hover-effects-in-swiftui.md

 First of all, hover effects are not specific to visionOS only.
 The same API is used on tvOS to build interactions while the user navigates using remote and macOS, where the user uses a mouse or trackpad.

-> To learn more about the basic hover effects that SwiftUI provides us, take a look at my ["Hover effect in SwiftUI"](/2020/03/25/hover-effect-in-swiftui/) post.
+> To learn more about basic hover effects that SwiftUI provides us, take a look at my ["Hover effect in SwiftUI"](/2020/03/25/hover-effect-in-swiftui/) post.

 Let's take a look at the simple example of building a custom hover effect.
 Assume that you have a rounded button and want to scale it a bit whenever the user looks at it or drags the mouse onto it.